Distribution of Temporary Information through Publications, Banners or Chalking

 - interfering with, disrupting, or otherwise advocating disruption or violation of any other lawful activity of any other person(s).

-Facility managers will remove materials that violate law, regulation or University policy.
-Individuals or groups responsible for these materials may be charged the cost of removal and any associated repairs to the sponsoring organization.
+Facility managers (facilities management staff, department facility representatives) will remove materials that violate law, regulation, or University policy.
+Individuals, sponsoring organizations, or groups responsible for these materials may be charged the cost of removal and any associated repairs.

-To implement Board of Regents Policies: Property and Facility Use, Historic Preservation, Use and Lease of Real Estate, and Diversity Services.
+To implement Board of Regents Policies: Property and Facility Use and Historic Preservation, and Administrative Policy: Use and Lease of Real Estate.
 This policy provides for and defines orderly distribution of non-official University communications, and to define the allowable parameters and procedures for distributing publications, creating and/or installing banners and signs and chalking at the University.

 - Written or printed stationary matter with a visual impact and a size equal to or greater than 14 x 22 inches.

-- Refers to the use of sidewalk chalk used to advertise for events on pavement or cement side walks.
+- Use of sidewalk chalk used to advertise campus events on pavement or cement sidewalks.

-- Posters, flyers, signs, electronic messaging, QR Codes and other written or printed stationary material that is smaller than 14 X 22 inches.
+- Posters, flyers, signs, electronic messaging, QR codes, and other written or printed stationery material that is smaller than 14 X 22 inches.

 - For the purposes of this policy, refers to any printed matter (such as newspapers, posters, flyers, signs, and other written or printed matter) designed for sale, distribution, posting, or communication of information through print media; other than those resulting from the transaction of official University business and academic activity.